tinkeringtech/scoutmakes/ScoutMakes FM Breakout StemmaQT/README.md

 **ScoutMakes FM radio STEM Electronic Kit**

-**Open Source Hardware Association certified OSHWA UID US000675**

-These are the source design files for the ScoutMakes FM radio Electronic Kit.
+These are the source design files for the ScoutMakes FM Radio Board STEMMA/Qwiic I2C.

 The kits can be bought at https://www.scoutmakes.com.
 Please support this educational company by buying our products focused on cultivating more engineers!